imatran/ext-react/README.md

 **<h1>ExtJS/ReactJS application</h1>**

 This application is to demonstrate how to write an ExtJS application using React/JSX.
 You will need to have an existing copy of the ExtJS framework for this to work.
+Note it also works with ExtJS Community Edition, GPL-licensed which can be downloaded from here https://github.com/bjornharrtell/extjs

 **<h2>Requirements</h2>**
 - React >= 16.x
 - ExtJS >= 6.x

 **<h2>Installation</h2>**
-- copy ExtJS framework to webapp/extjs/ext
+- copy ExtJS framework to `webapp/extjs/ext`
-- run `sencha build development`
+- make neccessary change to `webapp/extjs/workspace.json` to the path and version number of the ExtJS framework.
 - cd `webapp/reactjs`
 - npm install
+- npm run sencha
 - npm run dev
-- point your browser to http://localhost:3000
+- point your web browser to http://localhost:3000

 When you run `npm run dev`, the `webpack-dev-server` will monitor for changes on the ReactJS side and build the output file in `extjs/resources/js/bundle.js`.